ProjectRecommend/docs/design-docs/Pranshu/developmentTraceabilityMatrix.md

 ### Development Traceability Matrix

+#### Prepared by : Pranshu Sahijwani (U101114FCS104)

+---

 The requirement ids go hand in hand with functional requirements.

----

 | Requirement id | Use case addressing the requirement | Classes addressing the requirement | Methods addressing the requirement | Unit Test cases addressing the requirement |
 | --- | --- | --- | --- | --- |